-Figure 8 reports the (r^, π^) relation obtained under these two alternative scenarios.
+Fig. 8 reports the (r^{\star}, π^{\star}) relation obtained under these two alternative scenarios.
 A striking feature of the new curve is that the pre-crisis optimal inflation target is slightly below 0 percent as opposed to 1.4 percent in the baseline.
 Price level targeting implies that the commitment to make-up for past inflation undershooting (or overshooting) is even stronger than when increasing the smoothing parameters in a rule which targets inflation instead.
 This commitment stabilizes inflation expectations lowering dramatically both the probability of hitting the zero lower bound and the average length of such episodes.
 As a consequence, there is no incentive to bear the costs of a positive steady-state inflation and the optimal inflation target is close to zero.
 This holds no matter whether the central bank reacts aggressively or not to the deviation of the price level to its targeted path.

-Another striking result is that the (r^, π^) relation is much flatter in the vicinity of the pre-crisis level for r^ than under alternative inflation targeting monetary policy strategies.
+Another striking result is that the (r^{\star}, π^{\star}) relation is much flatter in the vicinity of the pre-crisis level for r^{\star} than under alternative inflation targeting monetary policy strategies.
 The slope is close to -0.4, which is lower than the range of values obtained previously.
-Reacting to a one percentage point drop in r^ by adopting a full-blown price-level targeting strategy here only call for setting π^ around 0.2 percent.
-Thus even after a decline in r^ , the buffer provided by the current inflation aim of "below, but close, to 2 percent" would be unecessarily large compared to the optimal one under an PLT strategy.
+Reacting to a one percentage point drop in r by adopting a full-blown price-level targeting strategy here only call for setting π^ around 0.2 percent.
+Thus even after a decline in r^ , the buffer provided by the current inflation aim of "below, but close, to 2 percent" would be, in our fully rational expectations set-up, unnecessarily large compared to the optimal one under an PLT strategy.